MadSuleiman/FlappyBird/README.md

 Mac

 CD into the main folder of the project and run make.
 The make file should detect your operating system and compile accordingly.
 After compiling, run ./flappybird.o in your terminal

+Game

+The design of this game is simple, get through the pipes, touch one, die.

+The speed is highly volatile and depends on the system running it, where my laptop runs at a face pace while some may run slow.
+Speeds can be altered to match the speed of machine.
+We hope to automate this soon.